phu004/django_part_seven/README.md

 </ul>
 ```

 The goal is to apply the bootstrap style class "list-group list-group-flush" to "ul" and then apply the style class "list-group-item" to all the child "li" elements.
-We use javascript to dynamically apply any style class to any element using the following syntax:
+We can use javascript to dynamically apply any style class to any element using the following syntax:

 ```sh
   myElement.className = 'my-css-class'